DataRaptor/drift-discord/README.md

 - If it takes a while initially to load, note that both services are deployed to GCP `cloud-run` which cold starts the containers after some period of inactivity (avoids billing).

 - Since I am on the only one in this repo, I typically commit right to `main` despite the rebuilds.
 No branches / pull requests needed.

-- TODO: Create a SQL instance and switch to typeorm if time permits.
-Also get rid of 3rd party ORMs.